Ataxia–telangiectasia: Telangiectasia

 Prominent blood vessels (telangiectasia) over the white (sclera) of the eyes usually occur by the age of 5–8 years, but sometimes appear later or not at all.
-The absence of telangiectasia does not exclude the diagnosis of A–T. Potentially a cosmetic problem, the ocular telangiectasia do not bleed or itch, though they are sometimes misdiagnosed as chronic conjunctivitis.
-It is their constant nature, not changing with time, weather or emotion, that marks them as different from other visible blood vessels.
+The absence of telangiectasia does not exclude the diagnosis of A–T. Potentially a cosmetic problem, the ocular telangiectasia does not bleed or itch, though they are sometimes misdiagnosed as chronic conjunctivitis.
+It is their constant nature, not changing with time, weather, or emotion, that marks them as different from other visible blood vessels.
 Telangiectasia can also appear on sun-exposed areas of skin, especially the face and ears.
 They occur in the bladder as a late complication of chemotherapy with cyclophosphamide, have been seen deep inside the brain of older people with A–T, and occasionally arise in the liver and lungs.

 Immune problems

 About two-thirds of people with A–T have abnormalities of the immune system.
-The most common abnormalities are low levels of one or more classes of immunoglobulins (IgG, IgA, IgM, and IgG subclasses), not making antibodies in response to vaccines or infections, and having low numbers of lymphocytes (especially T-lymphocytes) in the blood.
-Some people have frequent infections of the upper (colds, sinus and ear infections) and lower (bronchitis and pneumonia) respiratory tract.
+The most common abnormalities are low levels of one or more classes of immunoglobulins (IgA, IgM, and IgG subclasses), not making antibodies in response to vaccines or infections, and having low numbers of lymphocytes (especially T-lymphocytes) in the blood.
+Some people develop frequent infections of the upper (common colds, sinus, and ear infections) and lower (bronchitis and pneumonia) respiratory tract.
 All children with A–T should have their immune systems evaluated to detect those with severe problems that require treatment to minimize the number or severity of infections.
 Some people with A–T need additional immunizations (especially with pneumonia and influenza vaccines), antibiotics to provide protection (prophylaxis) from infections, and/or infusions of immunoglobulins (gamma globulin).
-The need for these treatments should be determined by an expert in the field of immunodeficiency or infectious diseases.
+An expert in the field of immunodeficiency or infectious diseases should determine the need for these treatments.

 Cancer

 People with A–T have a highly increased incidence (approximately 25% lifetime risk) of cancers, particularly lymphomas and leukemia, but other cancers can occur.

-Women who are A–T carriers (who have one mutated copy of the ATM gene), have approximately a two-fold increased risk for the development of breast cancer compared to the general population.
+Women who are A–T carriers (who have one mutated copy of the ATM gene) have approximately a two-fold increased risk for the development of breast cancer compared to the general population.
 This includes all mothers of A–T children and some female relatives.
-Current consensus is that special screening tests are not helpful, but all women should have routine cancer surveillance.
+The current consensus is that special screening tests are not helpful, but all women should have routine cancer surveillance.

 Skin

-A–T can cause features of early aging such as premature graying of the hair.
-It can also cause vitiligo (an auto-immune disease causing loss of skin pigment resulting in a blotchy "bleach-splashed" look), and warts which can be extensive and recalcitrant to treatment.
+A–T can cause features of early aging, such as premature graying of the hair.
+It can also cause vitiligo (an autoimmune disease causing loss of skin pigment resulting in a blotchy "bleach-splashed" look), and warts, which can be extensive and recalcitrant to treatment.
 A small number of people develop a chronic inflammatory skin disease (granulomas).

 Lung disease

 Chronic lung disease develops in more than 25% of people with A–T.

-Lung function tests (spirometry) should be performed at least annually in children old enough to perform them, influenza and pneumococcal vaccines given to eligible individuals, and sinopulmonary infections treated aggressively to limit the development of chronic lung disease.
+Lung function tests (spirometry) should be performed at least annually in children old enough to participate, influenza and pneumococcal vaccines given to eligible individuals, and sinopulmonary infections treated aggressively to limit the development of chronic lung disease.